AllisonSHill/CSharpLiveProject/README.md

 ## Intro:

-At the end of my bootcamp with the Tech Academy, I spent six weeks working with a team of fellow students to develop a full scale MVC/MVVM Web Application in C#.
-The application is for a real company, and it was a Management Portal site for employee and schedule management, as well as employee information.
-This project was a great opportunity to get real world experience, working with a team, and jumping into an app in the middle of its development, instead of starting from the ground up.
+At the end of my bootcamp with The Tech Academy, I spent six weeks working with a team of fellow students to develop a full scale MVC/MVVM Web Application in C#.
+The application is being developed for a real company, and it is a Management Portal site for managers to view and edit employees, jobs, and schedules, as well as serving as a portal for information for employees.
+This project was a great learning opportunity, working with a team, and jumping into an app in the middle of its development, instead of starting from the ground up.
 The project was structured in two week sprints, during which I focused on both Front-End and Back-End development stories.
+Below is a list of all the stories I worked on during my six weeks on the project.
+Please feel free to ask me any questions about what you see here!
+I did a lot of work on this project that I'm very proud of, and would be delighted to chat about it at any time.

 ### Front End Stories: